Update (March 2026):

 insurance-datasets- you need synthetic data to run anything elseinsurance-cv- fix your CV methodology before tuning any modelshap-relativities- if you have a GBM, extract the factor tables firstinsurance-fairness- run the proxy discrimination audit before the model goes to pricing committeeinsurance-governance- generate the PRA SS1/23 validation report in parallel with the model build, not after

 Everything else is additive depending on your specific problem.
 Thin segments?
-Add bayesian-pricing.
+Add insurance-credibility.
 Territory banding?
 Add insurance-spatial.
 Going to production with a challenger?
 Add insurance-deploy.

 All 35 libraries are MIT-licensed, installable via pip or uv, and maintained under github.com/burning-cost.
 Each ships with synthetic data generators so you can run the examples without needing a live portfolio.